Choose the best acne and scarring treatment delivered by our caring specialists. Now with FREE Express full face Radio Frequency treatment included.

 Acne is a condition that affects majority of the population at some point in their life.
 It is an extremely common skin condition in adolescents, but in adults too, equally affecting both men and women.
 Though it does not pose a serious risk, acne has a major psychological impact which makes it a life affecting condition, impacting our normal life, self-confidence and well-being.
 Acne can often cause intense feelings of anxiety and stress, which can sometimes make people with this condition become socially withdrawn.
 This combination of factors can lead to people with acne becoming depressed.

-How do we develop acne?Acne appears when an oily substance called sebum clogs pores.
+Acne appears when an oily substance called sebum clogs pores.
 In many cases the condition is aggravated when the sebum production is stimulated by hormones which in combination with dead skin cells will lead to white and blackheads (comedones).
 Our own skin bacteria Propionobacterium acnes also known now as Cutibacterium acnes will digest lipids from excessive sebum production, inducing an inflammatory papule.

 It is crucially important to recognize how many types of acne we usually deal with and which is our condition.